Thai fishermen convert boats to cash in on human-smuggling

-RANONG Thailand The smuggling of Rohingya Muslims fleeing persecution in Myanmar is so lucrative that Thai fishermen are converting their boats to carry humans, police, locals and officials in southern Thailand said.
+RANONG, Thailand Nov 20 The smuggling of Rohingya Muslims fleeing persecution in Myanmar is so lucrative that Thai fishermen are converting their boats to carry humans, police and officials in southern Thailand said.

 In recent weeks, thousands of Rohingya, a mostly stateless people, have sailed across the Bay of Bengal to the west coast of Thailand, from where human-smugglers deliver them to neighbouring Malaysia, a Muslim-majority country where they can find jobs.

-Some boat operators in Ranong province, on the Thai-Myanmar border and with a thriving fishing industry, were adapting to profit from the exodus, said Sanya Prakobphol, chief of police in Kapoe district.
+Some boat operators in Ranong province, which has a large fishing industry, were adapting to profit from the exodus, said Sanya Prakobphol, chief of police in Kapoe district.

 "The fishing business isn't so good so the fishermen make their boats people-carrying boats," Sanya told Reuters.
 "Some converted Ranong boats can carry up to 1,000 people."